rafael19899/terraformtest/README.md

 terraform init

+terraform init

 Initializing the backend...

 Initializing provider plugins...
 - Reusing previous version of hashicorp/aws from the dependency lock file
-- Using previously-installed hashicorp/aws v5.70.0
+- Using previously-installed hashicorp/aws v5.69.0

 Terraform has been successfully initialized!